Skip to content

 quadratic form

-Compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches
+How to compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches

 In the 1st post of this series, I have motivated a simple method for constructing confidence ellipses for assumedly Bivariate Normal Distributions [BVD] or at least approximate BVDs.
 A reader has asked me, whether one can prove more rigidly that the proposed method of C. Schelp is equivalent to other BVD-based methods.
-Well, in this post we show that the… Read More »Compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches
+Well, in this post we show that the… Read More »How to compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches

 Cholesky decomposition of an ellipse-defining symmetric matrix